dougbutner/web-4/README.md

 Time tokens rely on the following concepts:

  1. **Time Unit**
+Each time token MUST be the only one in it's existence stamped with a particular time unit for each us.
 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of a second.
  2. **Time Token Faucet**
 A time faucet provides any verified user with EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Verified Recipients**